The Ring (2002 film): Plot

-Teenage girls Katie and Becca discuss an urban legend about a cursed videotape that causes whoever watches it to perish in seven days.
-Katie confesses to Becca that she watched such a tape with her friends the previous weekend.
-That night, Katie is killed by an unseen force.
+Teenage girls Katie and Becca discuss an urban legend about a cursed videotape that causes whoever views it to die a week later.
+That night, Katie, who viewed it one week ago with her friends, is killed by an unseen force.

-At Katie's funeral, Katie's mother Ruth asks her sister Rachel, a Seattle-based journalist, to investigate her daughter's death.
-Rachel discovers that Katie's friends were killed in bizarre accidents on the night of her death.
-She also learns that Becca has been institutionalized after witnessing Katie's death.
-Rachel goes to the Shelter Mountain Inn, the mountain retreat where Katie and her friends watched the tape.
-She rents the same room, cabin 12, and watches the tape; it contains strange and frightening imagery.
-After the tape ends, she receives a phone call from an unknown caller who whispers, "seven days".
+At Katie's funeral, her mother Ruth asks her sister Rachel, a Seattle-based journalist, to investigate her daughter's death.
+Rachel discovers that Katie's friends all died in bizarre accidents at the same time as Katie's death.
+Rachel visits Shelter Mountain Inn, where Katie and her friends saw the tape.
+She finds and views the tape; it contains strange and frightening imagery.
+She then receives a phone call from an unknown caller who whispers, "Seven days".
+Though initially skeptical, Rachel quickly begins to experience supernatural occurrences linked to the tape.

-Rachel recruits the help of her video analyst ex-boyfriend Noah.
-He watches the tape and Rachel makes him a copy so they can both investigate where it came from.
-Rachel begins to see images from the tape appear in the real world.
-She discovers hidden imagery of a lighthouse and identifies a woman on the tape: a horse breeder, Anna Morgan, who killed herself after some of her horses drowned themselves off Moesko Island.
-Rachel finds her son Aidan, who is also Noah's son, watching the tape.
+Rachel recruits the help of her video analyst ex-husband Noah.
+He views the tape and Rachel makes him a copy.
+She identifies a woman on the tape: horse breeder Anna Morgan, who killed herself after some of her horses drowned themselves off Moesko Island.
+Rachel and Noah's 8-year-old son Aidan watches the tape.
+Aidan also possesses supernatural abilities, which he uses to help with Rachel's investigation.

-Leaving Aidan in Ruth's care, Rachel heads for Moesko Island to speak to Anna's widower Richard, while Noah travels to Eola Psychiatric Hospital to view Anna's medical files.
-On the ferry to the island, a horse is spooked by Rachel and leaps to its death.
-On the island, she discovers Anna had an adopted girl, Samara, but Richard claims it is not true.
-Rachel speaks to the island physician, who explains that Anna adopted Samara due to her infertility.
-Samara possessed the ability to psychically etch images onto objects and into peoples minds, tormenting her parents and their horses.
-Noah finds a psychiatric file on Samara which mentions a missing video record last seen by Richard.
+Rachel heads for Moesko Island to speak to Anna's widower Richard; en route, a horse aboard the ferry kills itself by jumping overboard.
+Rachel discovers that Anna, after four consecutive miscarriages, had adopted a young girl named Samara, who possessed the ability to psychically etch images onto objects and into people's minds, tormenting her parents and their horses.
+Meanwhile, Noah travels to Gale Psychiatric Hospital and finds a psychiatric file on Samara, which contains a missing video last seen by Richard.